seanpmaxwell/overnight/README.md

 ## What is it
-OvernightJS is a clean simple library to add TypeScript decorators for methods meant to call Express routes.
-It also includes a library for managing json-web-tokens.
+OvernightJS is a simple library to add TypeScript decorators for methods meant to call Express routes.
+It also includes a package for managing json-web-tokens and showing logs.

 ## Features
 * Define a base route using a @Controller decorator.
-* Define routes on GET, POST, PUT, and DELETE verbs for methods in the controller.
+* @Get, @Post, @Put, and @Delete decorators to convert controller methods into Express routes.
-* Decorator for Express Router Middleware
+* @Middleware decorator
 * Server superclass to initialize ExpressJS server and setup controllers.
-* Json-Web-Token management package.
+* Json-Web-Token management
 * Easy to configure logging tool.
-* Master repo includes sample application if you want to practice with an API calling tool such as Postman.
+* Master repo includes a sample application, if you want to practice with an API calling tool such as Postman.
 * Allows for adding your own custom Router classes if you don't want to use the standard express Router
 * Fully type safe :)